You exercise more, eat healthier, and become more productive—basically, it makes life a lot better

 If you already put off waking up by hitting the snooze button, then you’re probably going to put off your morning routine, too.
 It’s hard enough as it is to motivate yourself to go to the gym, and sleeping in definitely doesn’t help.
 Regularly waking up early builds discipline and if you condition yourself enough, then you’ll be less tired in the morning.
 Exercising earlier in the day also gives you more energy

 Waking up early means you can finally have time to cook a decent meal and maybe even pack your lunch.
-One of the things that makes dieting so difficult is the fact that you never really have time to cook.
 By waking up early and cooking for yourself, you’re more aware and conscious of the food you’ll be eating.

 You get time for yourself